tulu1688/MLCourses/HandOnML/notes.md

 ```

 - Tips: By experiments `the number of nodes in hidden layers equal the average between input layer and output layer - Udemy Teacher`
-- If the output layer has more than 2 layers we should use the activation function is `submask` instead of `sigmoid`
+- If the output layer has more than 2 layers we should use the activation function is `softmax` instead of `sigmoid`
 ```
 # Adding the input layer and first hidden layer
 classifier.add(Dense(output_dim = 6, # Tips: choose node numbers of hidden layers equal average of node in both intput and output layers